Bella Thorne’s Boyfriend Benjamin Mascolo Goes Shirtless, Kisses Her In New Videos

-According to her tag on the clip, it seems as if the two are in the Dominican Republican — and they have a whole villa to themselves, Bella wrote.
+According to the tag for the clip, it seems as if the two are in the Dominican Republic — and they have a whole villa to themselves, Bella wrote.

 As Bella panned the camera over the view, her 22 million Instagram followers could see that the couple was relaxing by an infinity pool that was on the beach.
 Palm trees swayed in the background as ocean waves lapped against the sand.
 The pool glittered in the sunlight.